 Then there's the risk that you could literally empty your pension pot if you withdraw too much, leaving you with a much reduced income in later years.

-The reasons for and against buying an annuity are complex, so we've created a table to summarise the main differences.
+The reasons for and against buying an annuity are complex, so we've created the table above to summarise the main differences.
 Everybody's situation is unique, so this table is not designed to give advice, but to help you come to an informed decision.

 Choosing how you will take your income in retirement will possibly be the biggest financial decision of your life, so be sure to enlist the services of a good financial adviser and always shop around to maximise your income, no matter what route you choose to go down.